robinforsling/dtt/README.md

 # Decentralized Target Tracking

-Source code, posters, and other material for the PhD thesis
+This repository contains resources for the PhD thesis

 > Robin Forsling, *The Dark Side of Decentralized Target Tracking: Unknown Correlations and Communication Constraints*, Linköping University, Linköping, Sweden, Dec.
 2023.

 and related papers.

-The thesis is available here: https://urn.kb.se/resolve?urn=urn:nbn:se:liu:diva-199098
+The printed version of thesis is available here: https://urn.kb.se/resolve?urn=urn:nbn:se:liu:diva-199098

-## Paper Specific Material
+## Summary

-Material, e.g., source code, for specific papers is contained in `paper/`
+A summary of the thesis dedicated to system engineers and other practitioners is found in `summary/`

-## Thesis Source Code
+## Source Code

 The thesis source code is written in Matlab and is contained in `src/`